CookieJarApps/SmartCookieWeb/README.md

 <a href='https://play.google.com/store/apps/details?id=com.cookiegames.smartcookie&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_gb/badges/static/images/badges/en_badge_web_generic.png' height="50"/></a> <a href='https://f-droid.org/en/packages/com.cookiegames.smartcookie/'><img alt='Get it on F-Droid' src='https://gitlab.com/fdroid/artwork/-/raw/master/badge/get-it-on-en.png' height="50"/></a>

+*Important note: Google recently announced that embedded browser frameworks, or any browsers that fake their user agent will be banned from Google sign in starting January next year.
+If you notice any issues signing in to Google apps, even with your user agent set to 'mobile', please open an issue as soon as possible so I can invesigate*

 A secure, free and open source WebView-based web browser for Android.